Reviews You Can Rely On

 Grip and Traction

-The Chromag Dagga has outstanding grip even on the most technical trails and jumps.
+The Chromag Dagga has an outstanding grip even on the most technical trails and jumps.
 Its alloy platform has a slightly concave shape with 12 “super grip” pins per side, the most of any pedal Chromag makes.
-For those who prefer less aggressive pins, the Dagga is also compatible with Chromag’s standard pedal pins.
+The Dagga is also compatible with Chromag's standard pedal pins for those who prefer less aggressive pins.

-For technical riding these are some of our favorite pedals, they inspire confidence and have outstanding traction whether you’re going up or down.
-We tested the Dagga with a variety of shoes and found it grips shoes whose soles have a few millimeters of space between the lugs or treads best.
-The “super grip” pins have an adjustable height and bite into your sole creating a strong bond between shoe and pedal.
-The pins come with one washer installed making their height around 4mm, and with the right shoe the Dagga almost has a clipped-in feel.
-These pins are quite aggressive, and you will definitely want to avoid any contact with them and your bare legs.
+For technical riding, these are some of our favorite pedals.
+They inspire confidence and have outstanding traction, whether you're going up or down.
+We tested the Dagga with various shoes and found it grips shoes whose soles have a few millimeters of space between the lugs or treads best.
+The “super grip” pins are adjustable and bite into your sole, creating a strong bond between the shoe and pedal.
+The pins come with one washer installed, making their height around 4mm, and with the right shoe, the Dagga has an almost clipped-in feel.
+These pins are quite aggressive; you will want to avoid contact with them and your bare legs.

-Repositioning your foot is more difficult once it’s planted, but we find it easier to find a good foot placement to begin with thanks to the location of the pins which line the perimeter of the pedal with one just ahead of the axle.
+Repositioning your foot is more difficult once it's planted.
+Still, we find it easier to find a good foot placement, to begin with, thanks to the location of the pins, which line the perimeter of the pedal with one just ahead of the axle.

-chromag dagga mountain bike flat pedal review - the 12 "super grip" pins keep your foot connected to the pedal and...
+chromag dagga - the 12 "super grip" pins keep your foot connected to the pedal and...

 The 12 "super grip" pins keep your foot connected to the pedal and inspire confidence.